 Don’t waste your time trying to find train schedules for the “Cinque Terre.”

 Don’t get confused trying to book a hotel in the “Cinque Terre.”

 Know that there are five main villages that make up the zone — so before you plan your stay you’ve gotta figure out which of the five villages you want to stay in.

 There are also other villages surrounding the Cinque Terre, like Levanto and Portovenere, which are not technically part of the “five lands” but are still wonderful options for a home base.

-If you’re looking at the map, the Cinque Terre is located just north of the Tuscan border and takes about three hours on the train from either Florence (to the south) or Milan (to the north).
+If you’re looking at the map, the Cinque Terre is located just north of the Tuscan border and takes about three hours to get to on the train from either Florence (to the south) or Milan (to the north).
 If you’re flying into Italy and will be visiting the Cinque Terre first, the best airports are Pisa (easiest), Genoa or Milan.